SiphonSquirrel/steve/README.md

 Single actions execute have a single fixed property "action" which defines the type of action.
 Each action type has its own set of additional properties.

+For example, a single move action:

+    { "action" : "move", "room" : "super room xyz" }

 Compound actions such as "actions" or "choice" consist of an array of subactions.
 These subactions may be single actions or nested compound actions.
 With the "actions" property, each action is executed in order.
 If one fails to execute, then no further actions are executed and the entire block is marked as failed.
 With the "choice" propertiy, each action is executed in order, until one succeeds, then no further actions in the list are evaluated.

+A 'choice' section may look like:

+    {
+		"choice" : [
+			{
+				"conditions" : [
+					{
+						"type" : "state",
+						"op" : "set",
+						"var" : "fed"
+					}
+				],
+				"actions" : [
+					{
+						"action" : "message",
+						"message" : "You aren't feeling that hungry."
+					}
+				]
+			},
+			{
+				"action" : "message",
+				"message" : "Man!
+Am I starved!
+I could really eat something!"
+			}
+		]
+	}

+While 'actions' looks like this:

+    {
+		"actions" : [
+			{
+				"action" : "message",
+				"message" : "You are no longer hungry!"
+			},
+			{
+				"action" : "state_set",
+				"state" : "fed"
+			}
+		]
+	}

+Library actions can also be invoked.
+If the property "library" is available, the action id in the property is used to look up the action to execute.

+A library action looks like this:

+    { "library" : "eat_food" }

 ### Action Type: move